-Infineon Announces Efforts to Become a Carbon-Neutral CompanyFebruary 20, 2020 by Infineon Technologies
+Infineon to Become a Carbon-Neutral CompanyFebruary 21, 2020 by Paul Shepard

 “Climate change threatens the global ecosystem and so the very existence of mankind,” said Dr. Reinhard Ploss, Chief Executive Officer of Infineon.
 “It’s an acknowledged fact that we need to act.
 With our goal to become carbon-neutral, we are making a pledge by which others outside the company can measure us.
 At the same time, it is motivation for all of us at the company to do all we can to continue minimizing our own footprint.
 We at Infineon are driven by the mission of finding better and better solutions.
 Infineon’s products are already the basis for the energy and mobility transition.”

 “Infineon is already one of the most sustainable semiconductor producers,” says Jochen Hanebeck, Chief Operations Officer of Infineon.
-“CO 2 avoidance and resource efficiency in production has been a priority for us for years, as in the setting up of our 300-millimeter thin wafer technology.
-With our goal of becoming carbon-neutral, we are strengthening our efforts through electricity from renewable sources and investments in exhaust air treatment that far exceeds the industry standard.”
+“CO2 avoidance and resource efficiency in production have been a priority for us for years, as in the setting up of our 300-millimeter thin wafer technology.
+With our goal of becoming carbon-neutral we are strengthening our efforts through electricity from renewable sources and investments in exhaust air treatment that far exceeds the industry standard.”